eawww/TungstenCarbide/game/rules/05-Items.md

 ## Flashlight

 **Action**: "I can see!"
 Play before tripping a trap.
-A 4 or higher disarms, a 3 avoids.
+A 5 or higher disarms, a 3 or 4 avoids.

 **Trap**: "I'm blind!"
 Stop moving.

 ## Yam

-Standard issue miner yam.
-You stow half of it away so you might share it with your family... if you ever see them again.
+_Standard issue miner yam.
+You stow half of it away so you might share it with your family... if you ever see them again._

 **Action**: Bland and nourishing!
 Gain 1 HP.